eflautt/ga-data-science/lessons/lesson-09/readme.md

 <a name="intro-eval"></a>
 ## Introduction: Advanced Classification Metrics: Precision, Recall, AUC.

 Accuracy is only one of several metrics used when solving for a classification problem.
 It is best defined as `total predicted correct / total data set`.
-But accuracy alone isn't always usable: for example, if we know a prediction is 75% accurate, accuracy does'nt provide _any_ insight into why the 25% was wrong.

-Was it wrong equally across all class labels?
+But accuracy alone isn't always usable.

+For example, if we know a prediction is 75% accurate, accuracy doesn't provide any insight into why the 25% was wrong.
+Was it wrong _equally_ across all class labels?
 Did it just guess one class label for all predictions and 25% of the data was just the other label?

 It's important to look at other metrics to fully understand the problem.

 ![confusion_matrix](https://github.com/podopie/DAT18NYC/raw/83dc789584a3349096988bbe14ffd7b87acef5e8/classes/img/confusion_matrix_metrics.png)

-We can split up the accuracy of each label by using _true positive rate_ and _false positive rate_.
+We can split up the accuracy of each label by using _True Positive Rate_ and _False Positive Rate_.

 - **True Positive Rate (TPR)**: Out of all of the target class labels, how many were accurately predicted to belong to that class?
     - Real world example: Given a medical exam that tests for cancer, how often does it correctly identify patients with cancer?